 b.
 You can include driver fixed-effects – though you may not want to.

 We did conduct this analysis as a measure of sensitivity, along with the cluster-robust standard errors discussed below.
-We did so, knowing that this analysis is problematic for a number of reasons.
+We did so knowing that this analysis is problematic for a number of reasons.
 First, the fixed effects annihilate our primary variables of interest: the age and gender categorical variables.
 Moreover, the policy effects are truly heterogeneous by age group.
-If we were to have age as a variable (rather than having age categories), the identifying variation would be ageing in general, which is not interesting from a policy perspective.
-For that reason, we redefined the age categories to represent the age of each driver at the time of the policy change, to reduce computation time for this sensitivity analysis.
+If we were to have age as a variable (rather than having age categories), the identifying variation would be aging in general, which is not interesting from a policy perspective.
+For that reason, we redefined the age categories to represent the age of each driver at the time of the policy change to reduce computation time for this sensitivity analysis.
 This carried with it some problems, since the ageing of drivers is correlated with the policy effect: put simply, all drivers were on average two years older when the policy was in effect.
 Older drivers get fewer tickets, which introduces a bias to the estimates of the policy effect because it is picking up the effect of aging, which is one of the most important variables in the model.

 After including fixed effects, the remaining variation arises from the demerit point balances that change over time during the sample.
 This causes another problem in the estimation of the fixed effects model because the point balance is essentially a moving average of the points earned over the sample, which is closely related to the dependent variable.
-We ran some simulations to test this specification and found a substantial bias in the coefficients.
-Essentially, most drivers with high positive deviations from their individual average of demerit points have obtained most of their tickets before the policy change, and vice versa for negative deviations, which introduces a negative bias in the policy effect.
-This problem was apparent in our results from the fixed effects model as the coefficients were 10-100 times as large as those from the other regressions.
-Incidentally, aside from the magnitude of the coefficients, the pattern of effects was sensible: the policy effect was negative and increasing in demerit point balances, but this effect was noted for both males and females, which is contrary to our unbiased specification, indicating that this bias dominates the true policy effect in the fixed effects regression.
-Optional: We present these results in an appendix but did not include them in the main text, in favour of the models with unbiased estimators.
+We ran some simulations to test this specification and found a that the inclusion of fixed effects causes substantial bias in the coefficients: essentially, most drivers with high positive deviations from their individual average of demerit points have obtained most of their tickets before the policy change, and vice versa for negative deviations, which introduces a negative bias in the policy effect.
+This problem was apparent in our results from the fixed effects model as the coefficients were between 10 and 100 times as large as those from the other regression specifications.
+Incidentally, aside from the magnitude of the coefficients, the pattern of effects was sensible: the policy effect was negative and increasing in demerit point balances.
+However, this effect was noted for both males and females, which is contrary to our unbiased specification, indicating that this bias dominates the true policy effect in the fixed effects regression.
 In our regressions, we do approximate the individual fixed effect by including the demerit point balance from past tickets for each driver and we feel that this is adequate to condition on a driver’s type, which does change over time as the driver ages.

 c.
 Perhaps most importantly, you can adjust the standard errors and statistical tests so that they better reflect the “true” underlying uncertainty regarding the parameter estimates.
 At present my understanding is that you treat each driver-day as an independent observation, whereas clearly the “true” model has standard errors that are clustered on the driver since those observations are not independent.